Skip to contents

 ## [ CPUf32{2x1} ]

-Static arguments work differently than AnvilTensors as the function will not be re-compiled for each new observed value of the static argument.
+Static arguments work differently than AnvilTensors as the function will be re-compiled for each new observed value of the static argument, not only each unique input type combination.

 Nested Inputs and Outputs

-Note also, that the inputs, as well as the outputs, can also contain nested data structures that contain AnvilTensors, although we currently only support (named) lists.
+Inputs and outputs can also be nested data structures that contain AnvilTensors, although we currently only support (named) lists.

 linear_model4 <- jit(function(inputs) {